 Short to mid-term money is best parked in a savings account.
 It's part of your easy-in, easy-out cash strategy.
-Last year, in September, the monthly average interest rate on a traditional savings account at a brick-and-mortar bank was 0.17%.
-In September 2023 it’s 0.45%.
+Last year, in October, the monthly average interest rate on a traditional savings account at a brick-and-mortar bank was 0.21%.
+In October 2023 it was 0.46%.

 Money market accounts